sanic-org/sanic-guide/src/en/guide/advanced/class-based-views.md

 ## Decorators

-As discussed in [the decorators section](/guide/best-practices/decorators.md), oftern you will need to add funcitonality to endpoints with the use of decorators.
+As discussed in [the decorators section](/guide/best-practices/decorators.md), often you will need to add functionality to endpoints with the use of decorators.
 You have two options with CBV:

 1. Apply to _all_ HTTP methods in the view
 2. Apply individually to HTTP methods in the view